 - nonsteroidal anti-inflammatories (NSAIDs) such as aspirin or ibuprofen

 - antiseizure medications

-TENS units use small electrodes placed on the skin to send small electrical signals to stimulate nerves near the source of pain.
-TENS may help some people with a cervicogenic headache, but the relief does not usually last very long.
+TENS units use small electrodes a doctor places on the skin to send small electrical signals to stimulate nerves near the source of pain.

 People can also try a form of physical therapy called sustained natural apophyseal glide (SNAG).
 SNAG involves using a towel to manipulate the areas of the neck that are causing painful symptoms.
 A physical therapist can teach a person how to do SNAG at home.